 Share this post with those you care about who are looking to expand their affirmation practice.
 Do you have a favorite affirmation that you use daily?
 Share it in the Comments!

 Allowing the negative thoughts to run without borders can cause your energy to run away with it.
-And when you are looking to build your motivation for action, you find that are already mentally drained.
+And when you are looking to build your inspiration for action, you find that you are already mentally drained.

 Affirmations for home organization can infuse power thoughts and actions into an otherwise mentally draining project.

 Declutter, cleaning, and organizing can result in a ton of thinking and overthinking.
 What do you want to do with this?
 How do you create a home for that?
 Will we need this one day?

 creating the flow of your home, and

 making long-lasting changes for order and harmony for you and your family

 But if all of this is new for you, you are also organizing a brand new train of thought!